 His research and teaching interests include service pricing, economic regulation, and public finance.
 He was named Albert and Gladys Hall Coates Distinguished Term Lecturer for 2012 - 2014.
 Prior to joining the university, Hughes worked as a finance specialist for RTI International where he managed utility finance and governance projects throughout Central Europe and Africa including a yearlong position as an infrastructure finance advisor to the Polish government.
 Hughes also worked briefly as a utility director for a small rural community in North Carolina.
 He earned a master’s degree in environmental engineering from the University of North Carolina at Chapel Hill and a bachelor’s degree in engineering from Duke University.

-Floyd B. McKissick, Jr. was nominated to serve on the North Carolina Utilities Commission by Governor Roy Cooper for a six-year term commencing July 1, 2019, and expiring June 30, 2025.
+Commissioner McKissick was nominated to serve on the North Carolina Utilities Commission by Governor Roy Cooper for a six-year term commencing July 1, 2019, and expiring June 30, 2029.
 His nomination was confirmed by the NC Senate and the NC House.
+Prior to his appointment to the NCUC, he served as a member of the North Carolina Senate for approximately 13 years, where he served as the Senior Deputy Democratic Leader.

 William M. Brawley, Jr. was nominated to serve on the North Carolina Utilities Commission by the Speaker of the House for a six-year term commencing on ratification and expiring June 30, 2029.
 His nomination was confirmed by the NC Senate and the NC House.